 The list below gives the total Iron content in the 50 items from the general description 'nuts'.These 50 types of nuts range from Nuts, cashew nuts, raw through to Nuts, pecans, oil roasted, with salt added and are ranked by the content or amount per 100g.

-Using the list below for the 50 different nuts nutrition entries in our Iron database, the highest amount of Iron is in Nuts, cashew nuts, raw which contains 6.68 mg of Iron per 100g.
+Using the list below for the 50 different nuts nutrition entries in our database, the highest amount of Iron is found in Nuts, cashew nuts, raw which contains 6.68 mg of Iron per 100g.
 The lowest amount of Iron is in Nuts, pecans, oil roasted, without salt added which in 100g contains 2.47 mg of Iron.

-The median value of Iron is in Nuts, macadamia nuts, dry roasted, with salt added which in 100g contains 2.65 mg of Iron.
-The average amount of Iron in 100g of nuts, based on the list below is 3.72 mg of Iron.
+The median value of Iron is found in Nuts, macadamia nuts, dry roasted, with salt added which in 100g contains 2.65 mg of Iron.
+The average amount of Iron contained in 100g of nuts, based on the list below is 3.72 mg of Iron.